Bedford Y series: Chassis summary

+Model codes were part of a system introduced by General Motors in 1968.
+Under this, the first letter (in this case, Y) denoted the basic model range; the second letter denoted the engine type; and the third letter the gross weight range for a complete vehicle.
+Those applicable to the Y series were as follows:

+A further four digits or letters denoted wheelbase, transmission and body type, and the full seven-character code was incorporated in the VIN for each individual vehicle.

 The Bedford Y series was sold extensively in the United Kingdom, mainly to independent operators, as well as in export markets.
 It was fitted with a wide variety of bodies by different manufacturers, chiefly Duple and Plaxton.